A superlative studio,

 Being designer-editors

-When we talk about our work, we often refer to this dual role of designer-editor.
-It’s not just a way to express a unified approach to projects: it’s an attention to all dimensions of a communication —visual, verbal, strategic— that each of us brings, regardless of our specific professional role.
+When we talk about our work, we often refer to our dual role as designer-editor.
+This is more than a way to describe a unified approach to projects — it reflects a careful attention to all dimensions of communication, visual, verbal, and strategic, that each of us brings, regardless of our specific role.

 Designers: focus on content.
 Editors, think about form.
-This approach always applies and is tied to the editorial experience the studio was born with.
-For nearly ten years, Bellissimo’s work ran in parallel with the publication of Label, a style magazine — later, this experience was repeated with the monthly ITALIC and other ventures.Conceiving and producing content, art direction, and layout — being responsible for a single, unified process.
-Over time, our work as publishers has shaped a culture of visual and verbal care that now shows in our most complex projects, where we manage content and graphics in full — and more.
-It’s an impulse to expand personal reflection, transcending job titles and their boundaries on paper.
+This ever-applicable mindset is rooted in the editorial experience that gave birth to the studio.
+For nearly ten years, Bellissimo’s work ran alongside the publication of Label, a style magazine — an approach later repeated with the monthly ITALIC and other ventures.Conceiving and producing content, art direction, and layout as part of a single, unified process has shaped our work.
+Over time, our experience as publishers has fostered a culture of visual and verbal care that now carries through our most complex projects, where we manage content and graphics in their entirety — and more.
+It’s an impulse to expand personal reflection, transcending job titles and their boundaries they impose on paper.

 -